huyvu38/Connection-Space/README.md

 If the user create account successfully, they cannot edit their username later.

-Then the program goes back to the main menu to let the user create account or log in or exit the app.
+Then the program goes back to the main menu to let the user create account or log in.

 Main Menu Option 2: User wants to log in